relistan/go-director/README.md

 go RunForever()
 ```

-This is totally valid code, but it kind of stinks, because we can't easily test
+This works but it kind of stinks, because we can't easily test the code with
-the code with `go test`.
-If we start this up, it will never exit, which is what
+`go test` and we can't capture our error.
+If we start this up, it will never
-we want it to do in our production code.
-But we want it to stop after running
+exit, which is what we want it to do in our production code.
+But we want it to
-in test code.
-To do that, we need to have a way to get the code to quit after
+stop after running in test code.
+To do that, we need to have a way to get the
-iterating.
+code to quit after iterating.
 So we can do something like this:

 ```go
 func RunForever(quit chan bool) error {